Tinram/Go-Notes/README.md

 ### arguments

 + passed by value
-+ use pointers to pass-by-reference (updates / size)
++ use pointers to pass args by reference (updates / size)
 + no arg defaults, or args by name